Product Rule, Chain Rule & Inverse Functions

 \[(2b)^2 - 4(3a)(c) < 0 \quad \Longrightarrow \quad 4b^2 - 12ac < 0\]

-No real roots means the derivative never crosses zero, so the function never turns around!
+No real roots means the derivative never crosses zero, so the function is strictly monotonic.

 Explore — a cubic with adjustable coefficients.
 When is it invertible?

-In the graph above, try setting \(a = 1\), \(b = 3\), \(c = 1\).
-You should see the derivative (dashed red curve) dip below zero — meaning the cubic has a local max and min, and is not invertible!
+In the graph above, set \(a = 1\), \(b = 3\), \(c = 1\).
+The derivative (dashed red curve) dips below zero, indicating that the cubic has a local maximum and minimum and is not invertible.

 Cheat Sheet